 sugars because the cell receptors that open the doors to the inside of the

-deciliter of blood).
+sugar in each deciliter of blood).
 A 12-hour fasting blood sugar of 100 to

 125 indicates that your body is struggling to control blood sugars and is

-called

-“pre-diabetes”.
-A level of 126 or higher in two separate tests establishes
+called 'pre-diabetes'.
+A level of 126 or higher in two separate tests

-just been diagnosed with type-2 diabetes; will I have to inject myself with
+diagnosed with type-2 diabetes; will I have to inject myself with insulin?

-not for many years, though you may benefit from some oral diabetic medications (pills).
+years, though you may benefit from some oral diabetic medications (pills).

-We will discuss diabetic medications later in this
+We will discuss diabetic medications in detail later in your reading.

-book.

 Ironically, most people with type-2 diabetes actually have elevated insulin

 levels in the years prior to diagnosis.
-During this time the body
+During this time the body is